 You can change the reconstruction method via Twix at the scanner.
 This method is helpful when you don’t have the sequence code.
 It is also very helpful, when you want to reconstruct the same dataset multiple times with different phase correction methods:

 - select the dataset in the left panel

 - click save

-There are miltple algorythms implemented that you can choose from.
-As far as I understand (and I am really not sure here) the assignlemt is as follows:
+There are multiple algorithms implemented that you can choose from.
+As far as I understand the assignment is as follows:

 0 no phase correction: the ghosts look horrible